Adaptive Kayaking Offers Freedom for People with Disabilities

 “A man in his 50s joined us for an afternoon paddle on Walden Pond.
 That evening he sent me an email saying he'd been wrestling with depression for the past six months and wondering why he should keep living.
 The afternoon we'd had together answered that question—he had so much to live for.
 Life was a gift and he could enjoy it!”

 “This past summer I got to take a family kayaking.
 They have three kids.
 One daughter was recovering from being in a coma for 10 months.
-They told me afterwards that our adventure was the first experience they'd had since her injury that wasn't focused on her recovery and that engaged their whole family in something fun together.”
+They told me afterward that our adventure was the first experience they'd had since her injury that wasn't focused on her recovery and that engaged their whole family in something fun together.”

 Adaptive paddle sports programs help as many people enjoy these great activities as they can (photo courtesy of Adaptive Adventures)